-Fisheries Officers regularly patrol inland waters throughout Tasmania.
+Fisheries Officers (authorised under the Inland Fisheries Act 1995) regularly patrol inland waters throughout Tasmania.
 Officers check that anglers are complying with the requirements of the Inland Fisheries Act 1995.
 They also collect important information about your catch and angling effort that helps guide fisheries management and planning.